ssk-d/fireflutter/README.md

 It needs to `category` of the forum and a callback which will be called if there any update to re-render the screen.

 Call `fetchPosts()` method the ForumData instance and fireflutter will get posts from Firestore storing the posts in `ForumData.posts` and the app can render the posts within the callback of ForumData instance.

+- Do [Firestore security rules](#firestore-security-rules).
+When the app list posts, it will require indexes.
+- Do [Cloud Functions](#cloud-functions).
+When the app is displaying posts, the Clould Funtions soubld be ready.

 ```dart
 ///...